 Honeoye Falls is a very small village located in the state of New York.
 With a population of 2,774 people and two constituent neighborhoods, Honeoye Falls is the 494th largest community in New York.

-Unlike some villages, Honeoye Falls isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Honeoye Falls are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Honeoye Falls is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Honeoye Falls is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Honeoye Falls who work in teaching (10.50%), office and administrative support (10.36%), and sales jobs (8.72%).
+There are especially a lot of people living in Honeoye Falls who work in teaching (12.04%), healthcare (10.07%), and management occupations (8.24%).

 Also of interest is that Honeoye Falls has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Honeoye Falls in 2010 was $36,229, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $144,916 for a family of four.
+The per capita income in Honeoye Falls in 2010 was $35,404, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $141,616 for a family of four.
 However, Honeoye Falls contains both very wealthy and poor people as well.

 The people who call Honeoye Falls home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Honeoye Falls residents report their race to be White, followed by Asian.
-Important ancestries of people in Honeoye Falls include German, Irish, English, Italian, and Polish.
+The greatest number of Honeoye Falls residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Honeoye Falls include Irish, German, English, Italian, and Polish.

 The most common language spoken in Honeoye Falls is English.
 Other important languages spoken here include Italian and Chinese.